 From time to time I had to build some sites for my employer using a CMS or dig into the code of open source forums to fix bugs or make some custom extensions.
 Gradually, I started leaning more to software development than system administration.

 2009 : My first contact with MVC frameworks.

 It was the Yii framework.
 It was the first version of Yii and the code was not very welcoming for newcomers like me but the MVC concept was very intriguing.

-Becoming familiar with the 3-tier architecture of a web application and taking a deeper dive in the Java world.
+I decided to drop system administration from web development.
+Become familiar with the 3-tier architecture of a web application and took a dive in the Java world.